Food-Ashur-s/Food-Ashurs/README.md

 {"username": "userone", "password": "userpassword", "email" : "userone@gmail.com" }

-This route will create a new user by providing a username, password, email in the body of the request.
+This route will create a new user by providing a username, password, and email in the body of the request.
 Creating a new user is required to store and access data later.
 This route must be completed before attempting to use the signin route.

-A token will be returned that will only be used for the api/signin route. after signing-in, you will receive a new token that will be a reference for all future routes.
+A token will be returned that will only be used for the api/signin route.
+After signing-in, you will receive a new token that will be a reference for all future routes.